theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-v/apocalypse-of-paul/text/index.md

 ---
 layout: base.njk
 title: "The Apocalypse of Paul"
-description: "Paul’s visionary ascent through the heavens — confronting the toll gates, interrogators, and cosmic rulers, revealing the soul’s liberation through divine knowledge."
+description: "Paul’s vision of ascent through the heavens — the Gnostic revelation of the soul’s journey beyond judgment to the freedom of light."
-tagline: "A Gnostic ascent through the heavens ✦ toll gates ✦ the sign of freedom"
+tagline: "The ascent ✦ the interrogation ✦ the release"
-scrollId: "the-vault-codex-reborn-nag-hammadi-codex-v-apocalypse-of-paul"
+tier: free
+pageId: "the-vault-codex-reborn-nag-hammadi-codex-v-apocalypse-of-paul-text"

 glyph: "🕯"
 glyphRow: ["🜂", "🕯", "🜂"]
+bodyClass: "vault"
 accent: "vault"
-bodyClass: "vault"
-tier: initiate

-permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-v/apocalypse-of-paul/index.html"
+permalink:
+  "/pillars/the-vault/codex-reborn/nag-hammadi/codex-v/apocalypse-of-paul/text/index.html"

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }